The club, which was established in 1922, has around 400 members, the majority living in Bolton and surrounding areas.

-The club is open to walkers, aged over 18 years of age, for an annual fee of £11. payable when joining and on 1st March annually.
+The club is open to walkers, aged over 18 years of age.
+The fees are stated below and are payable when joining and on 1st March annually.
 Unfortunately, dogs are not allowed on walks.

 The Club runs walks on 3 days each week, Wednesday, Saturday and Sunday, with an additional walk on Thursday evening in the summer.
 The walks are of variable lengths.

 Monthly Longer Walks (normally 14-16 miles) are organised on Fridays from April to October.
 If any HF members are interested in joining these walks. please contact us via the Contact Us menu option.

 There can be 5 Wednesday walks, which are graded according to distance and difficulty: All walks start at 10.30 a..m. , except for the No 1 Walk which starts at 10.00 a.m.

 - No. 1 – Walk is 10 plus miles

 - No. 2 – Walk is between 8 and 10 miles

 - No.3 – Walk is between 6 and 8 miles